Studying in Canada

 For more information, please email placements@utoronto.ca.

-Those that are admitted for 6 months or more and/or will receive payment from their host supervisor/department will require a study permit.
-The application will require a Provincial Attestation Letter (PAL) which is not currently available (this webpage will be updated when the PAL process is officially announced).
+Students who are admitted for 6 months or more and/or will receive payment from their U of T host supervisor/department will require either a study permit or a work permit – the University will provide advice about which one best suits your situation.
+For a study permit, the application would require a Provincial Attestation Letter (PAL) which can be provided by the School of Graduate Studies.

-Note: Sometimes immigration officers instruct visiting students/researchers to apply for a work permit instead of a study permit.
-If you are asked to apply for a work permit, contact our School of Graduate Studies at sgs.international@utoronto.ca.
-You will need different documents to apply for a work permit.
+Note: Sometimes immigration officers refuse the study permit application and, instead, direct visiting students/researchers to apply for a work permit.
+If IRCC directs you to apply for a work permit after we recommended a study permit, please contact our School of Graduate Studies at sgs.international@utoronto.ca.
+Different documents are needed to apply for a work permit.

 Students 16 and under will require proof of a legal custodian/guardian.
 Students between 17 and 18 may be asked for proof.